pr-2310/pr-2310/README.md

 ## 🚀 About Me

-🎓 I'm currently pursuing my Master's in Computing Entrepreneurship and Innovation at [NYU Courant Institute](https://www.courant.nyu.edu/).
+🎓 I'm currently pursuing my Masters of Science in Computing Entrepreneurship and Innovation at [NYU Courant Institute](https://www.courant.nyu.edu/).

 📊 Experienced in Quantitative Research and Trading